-- 2. The sign must be brought in each day at the close of business or operation. - 3.
-An a-frame sign may be placed within the Village public right-of-way provided it does not impede pedestrian traffic and does not block snow storage areas in winter months. - B. Awning Sign.
+- 2. An a-frame sign may be placed within the Village public right-of-way provided it does not impede pedestrian traffic and does not block snow storage areas in winter months. - B. Awning Sign.
 A sign that is part of or attached to an awning. - 1.
 Requirements by District.